 Whiplash is an injury to the ligaments and tendons in the neck when it is moved forward, backward, or sideways, often as the result of a car crash.
-After an accident, the symptoms of whiplash may not be felt until around 6-12 hours later and may become worse over the following days.
+After an accident, the symptoms of whiplash may not be felt until around six to twelve hours later, and may become worse over the following days.
 Whiplash symptoms include neck pain, stiffness, tenderness, reduced neck movement, and headache.
 Women are more likely to experience whiplash than men.
 Whiplash accounts for more than three-quarters of all injury claims after road accidents.

 Symptoms of whiplash may be delayed for 24 hours or more after the initial trauma.
 However, people who experience whiplash may develop one or more of the following symptoms, usually within the first few days after the injury: